You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Deleting a Printer from your MacBook Air

-Go to the "Apple Menu" in the upper left corner of your computer, then select "System Preferences."
-Find the "Printers & Scanners" System Preference.
-In the "Printers & Scanners" System Preference pane, select the printer that you would like to delete, then select the "-" symbol.
-Please see the picture below. ![][1]…
+Go to the "Apple Menu" in the upper left corner of your computer, then select "System Settings."
+Find the "Printers & Scanners" category.
+(You may have to scroll down to find it!) ![][1] In the "Printers & Scanners" section, select the printer that you would like to delete, click "Remove Printer..." and then confirm…

 Using Secure Print